Growing Together: Jewish Family Learning

 You are invited to participate in Growing Together, Jewish Gateways' twice-monthly family learning program, which is an alternative to Hebrew or Religious school.

 The 2019-2020 program successfully transitioned to Zoom programming in March.
-The 2020-2021 program will conform to all safety requirements, including any shelter-in-place orders.
+The 2020-2021 program conforms to all safety requirements, including shelter-in-place orders.

 Families speak about Growing Together -- hear more about each of their stories below.

-Each year we extend Growing Together, so the 2020-2021 program will be for children preschool age through fifth grade, and so on.
+Each year we extend Growing Together, so the 2020-2021 program includes children preschool age through fifth grade, the following year we will include sixth graders, and so on.

 At Growing Together we ...